DomenicoBarb/React-Portfolio/README.md

 ## Deployed Application
-You can then navigate to https://domenico-barberi-react-portfolio.netlify.app/ in your browser to use the application.
+You can navigate to https://domenico-barberi-react-portfolio.netlify.app/ in your browser to use the application.

 ## Screenshot:
 <p align="center">